 In a high-level study of Java and its vulnerabilities, endpoint security company Bit9 found that nearly half of all endpoints have more than two versions of Java installed.
-Java is so pervasive and organizations are extremely ineffective at closing
+Java is so pervasive and organizations are extremely ineffective at closing down their threat surface area by removing old versions -- making them easy endpoint targets for attackers.

 People don't understand that installing Java doesn't remove older versions.
 Make sure you upgrade, not install again.
 That's one of the reasons there are so many versions of Java on endpoints.